The ABC Sunday Night Movie: James Bond franchise

 In 1972, ABC bought the broadcasting rights to the James Bond franchise (also by United Artists).
 The first film broadcast was Goldfinger.
 Unlike the British broadcasts of the James Bond films, the franchise was not presented in production order.

 ABC made edits to the Bond films for violence, sexual content, and so that the films would fit in the time allotted, but perhaps the most controversial of these was the re-edit of the 1969 film On Her Majesty's Secret Service broadcast on the ABC Monday Night Movie.
 Broadcast on February 16 and February 23, 1976, the edit involved the film being split into two for a two-night broadcast while including a voiceover (primarily for the first showing) meant to sound like George Lazenby that starts with the ski chase scene before including flashbacks to prior scenes.
 A subsequent re-airing of the film years later showed it in a three-hour time slot with no edits.

-ABC held the rights to the James Bond films until 1990, when The Living Daylights was the final film aired prior to Turner Broadcasting buying the TV rights to the franchise.
+ABC held the rights to the James Bond films until 1990, when The Living Daylights was the final film aired prior to Turner Broadcasting buying the television rights to the franchise.
 The Bond films have also aired on several cable channels not owned by Turner.
 ABC broadcast the films again as a promotional tie-in when Die Another Day was in theaters in 2002, dubbed as The Bond Picture Show on Saturday nights.